ThummeTo/FMIFlux.jl/docs/src/examples/simple_hybrid_ME.md

 #### Callback

 To output the loss in certain time intervals, a callback is implemented as a function in the following.
-Here a counter is incremented, every tenth pass the loss function is called and the average error is printed out.
+Here a counter is incremented, every twentieth pass the loss function is called and the average error is printed out.

 ```julia